xrisbarney/splunk_cluster_deployment/README.md

 Tested on Centos 7 x64

-These playbooks create custom Splunk app called Spaceballs that setup 2 Clusters (SH and Indexer) in addition to creating a Splunk Indexer Master and a Splunk SearchHead Deployer.
+These playbooks create 2 Clusters (SH and Indexer) in addition to creating a Splunk Indexer Master and a Splunk SearchHead Deployer.

 The end result is this:
 ![chart](Splunk_cluster.png)